Penis Fetish

 Psychology

-Both biological and learning-based accounts apply.
+For most people it is well within the normal range.
 As a primary sexual characteristic and a salient, reliable visual cue, the penis carries strong erotic significance, which individual taste then shapes through exposure, conditioning, and cultural framing.
-The robustness of the underlying signal helps explain why a focus on it is common rather than rare.
+Both biological and learning-based accounts apply, and the strength of the underlying signal helps explain why a focus on it is common rather than rare.
 Where the evidence base is genuinely thin is in distinguishing an ordinary, near-universal attraction from a clinically meaningful fixation: there is no validated prevalence figure for "phallophilia" as a discrete fetish, precisely because the interest shades imperceptibly into normative attraction.

 Prevalence & culture

+There is no reliable population statistic for a penis fetish specifically, because the interest overlaps with ordinary sexual attraction to men.
 The penis is among the most culturally encoded erotic symbols, prominent in mythology, art, humour, and modern media, with norms of depiction varying widely by culture and era.
-There is no reliable population statistic for a penis fetish specifically.
 What is well evidenced is that penile characteristics are an ordinary part of partner evaluation: in an experimental study, Prause, Park, Leung & Miller (2015) had 75 women select among 33 three-dimensional printed models and found modest preferred dimensions (about 6.3–6.4 inches in length), only marginally above average, with slightly larger circumference preferred for one-time than long-term partners.
 This places attraction to penile form firmly within the range of ordinary preference rather than unusual interest.
 Online search demand and adult content on the theme are substantial.

 Safety, consent & law